15 FAM 770

 15 FAM 771.3 Definitions

 Contributing resource: A landscape, site, structure, building, monument, or object that adds to the historic association, feeling, or sense of place, architectural or artistic importance, or archaeological value of an overall property, diplomatic post, or host community.
-The resource in question must have been present during the defined historic period and must physically retain the features representing that era.
+The resource in question must have been present during the defined historic or significant period and must physically retain the features representing that era.

 Cultural asset manager (CAM): Locally employed staff members (OBO/OPS/CH FTE paid by OBO/OPS/CH) credentialed and professionally trained to manage and care for significant properties and heritage assets at posts abroad.
 There are currently four CAMs posted in Buenos Aires, London, Paris, and Rome.